Why Do Organizations Need Secure Development Environments?

 The need to secure corporate IT environments is common to all functions of organizations, and software application development is one of them.

 At its core, the need for securing IT environments in organizations arises from the digital corporate assets that they carry.
 It’s often data attached to privacy concerns, typically under regulations such as GDPR or HIPAA, or application source code, credentials, and most recently operational data that can have strategic significance.
+In the case of environments for software application development, the complexity of the security problem lies in addressing the diversity of these environments’ settings.
+They range from data access needs and environment configuration to the developer’s relationship with the company, e.g. internal employee, consultant, temporary, etc.

 Security left aside, development environments have notoriously complex setups and often require significant maintenance because many applications and data are locally present on the device’s internal storage, for example the integrated development environment (IDE) and the application’s source code.